-Tools
+Tools Tab

-Tools are provided to help locate IP addresses and MAC addresses on your network.
+Tools are provided to help locate IP addresses and MAC addresses on your network: IP to MAC address search, MAC to Interface search, MAC to IP address search, Subnets and VLAN.

 Before using any of the tools, you should click on the "Update" button to collect the Bridge table and ARP cache information from your network.